Issue#29

 This year marks the 35th anniversary of Newcastle Upon Tyne-based aluminium tipping body manufacturer Aliweld, which was founded in 1991 by Toby Welch (inset, centre) and Trevor Marshall.
 Trevor left the operation almost four years ago, and Toby now runs it with his sons, Karl and Garry.

 The operation has stayed true to its core principle of producing durable, well designed and well finished tipping bodies aimed at particular sectors of the rigid tipper market, rather than trying to be all things to every sector of the market.
 And as a result, it has built up a solid core of loyal customers.
 The focus of the operation has always been to produce high-quality products that provide a long working life, rather than chasing market share or high-volume orders.
 Regular investment in the business has helped retain customer confidence with new equipment and facilities to streamline the operation and enhance the build quality.
-Close liaison between management and the factory floor has helped to maintain high standards, and the firm’s staff are encouraged to take real pride in their work.

 LEADING THE WAY IN WASTE MANAGEMENT IN KENT AND THE SURROUNDING AREAS, EAST KENT RECYCLING HAS A LOT OF SKIPS TO MOVE AROUND RIGHT NOW AND EVEN BIGGER PLANS FOR THE FUTURE.
 FORTUNATELY, IT RECKONS IT HAS JUST THE RIGHT FLEET FOR THE JOB.